Razziaftab/rexx-systems-code-challenge/README.md

 cd rexx-code-challenge
 composer install
 composer dump-autoload

+Import Database using given SQL file in Repo.

 - Change the database driver, host, username, password and name according to your system in "config.php" file.
 ```